saulshanabrook/jupyterlab-accessibility/README.md

 Welcome to this Github repository (not suppository)!
 Repository or "repo" as they say in the biz is a collection of files and discussions.
 Github is like google drive + soundcloud + facebook for coders.

-We are learning to code through applied learning trying to make Jupyter Lab more accesible.
-Software as in microsoft word not hardware like a computer mouse...
-Jupyter is a platform with multiple features including:
+We aim to support each other in applied learning working on real projects to make Jupyter lab better.
+What is Jupyter?
+* Jupyter is a software
-* Jupyter is open source software - open source means public, collaborative, free code you can use.
+* Jupyter is open source - public, collaborative, free code you can use.
-* you can code across different programming languages.
+* Jupyter allows you to code across different programming languages.
 Actually, the name Jupyter is a combo of 3 languages, *ju*lia, *pyt*hon, *R*
 * Jupyter notebooks is an interactive feature that lets you mix narrative, code, and results.
-For example:
+* Jupyter lab refers to

 This is a place to help people learn how to code by participating in the work the [JupyterLab](https://github.com/jupyterlab/jupyterlab) community is doing to make it more accessible for users with disabilities, including: